awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-auto-scaling.md

    1. Choose **Update**\.

-1. Deregister the Auto Scaling group from the deployment group:
+1. De\-register the Auto Scaling group from the deployment group:
 **Warning**
 The following sub\-steps will launch a new EC2 instance with no software on it\.
 Before running the command, make sure that an Auto Scaling `InService` instance running no software is acceptable\.
 For example, make sure your load balancer is not sending traffic to this host without software\.